Knotx/knotx/documentation/src/main/wiki/Knot.md

 ##How to configure?
 Knot API specifies abstract `KnotConfiguration` class to handle JSON configuration support.
 This abstraction can be used while custom Knot implementation but it is not required.
-Every Knot must be exposed with unique Event Bus address - that's only one obligation (the same like for Adapters).
+Every Knot must be exposed with unique Event Bus address - that's the only obligation (the same like for Adapters).
 Please see example configurations for [[Action Knot|ActionKnot#how-to-configure]], [[View Knot|ViewKnot#how-to-configure]].